Community Health & Wellness

 2. Family Resource Center: Available to anyone in need of assistance beyond food.
 Free diapers and wipes, diaper cream, feminine hygiene products, dish soap, laundry soap, paper towels, toilet paper, shampoo, toothpaste, deodorant, lotion, and more.
 Trained staff can help people navigate local resources during times of difficulty.

-3. Care Cupboards: Allows children to choose foods they need for themselves and their families to take home; kids can discreetly pack their own backpacks.
+3. Care Cupboard: Allows children to choose foods they need for themselves and their families to take home; kids can discreetly pack their own backpacks.
 Last school year, we provided over 19,000 pounds of snacks and easy meal items for kids to access at school.

 Pierce County Human Services